Anthony Dias Blue: Bibliography

-Blue wrote nine books including American Wine, The Complete Book of Mixed Drinks, The Complete Book of Spirits, and Anthony Dias Blue's Pocket Guide to Wine.
+Blue wrote nine books, including American Wine, The Complete Book of Mixed Drinks, The Complete Book of Spirits, and Anthony Dias Blue's Pocket Guide to Wine.
 With his wife, Kathryn Blue, he also authored two cookbooks, Thanksgiving Dinner and America's Kitchen.

+In 1991, Blue's "Wine Guide" and "European Restaurant Guide" databases were prepared on proprietary add-on memory cards for Casio electronic organizers by Lifestyle Software Group (now MenuMax, LLC, subsidiary of Ben E. Keith Company).

 Accolades

 In 1988, Blue was selected for the James Beard Who's Who in Food Award, in 2000 he was nominated for a James Beard Award as "Wine & Spirits Personality of the Year".
 He won the 1997 Communicator of the Year Award from the International Wine & Spirits Competition in London.
 In 2001 he was awarded a James Beard Award for The Blue Lifestyle Minute.